The Value of Pinpoint, Told by a Director of Talent and Recruitment

 Why Non-Tracking Technology Matters for Hiring & Retention

+Privacy comes up in almost every recruitment conversation, especially with nurses and younger clinicians.
+If I tell a candidate we use a system that tracks them throughout their entire shift, the conversation usually ends.
 If I tell them we use a system that only shares their location when they press the button, trust increases immediately.

-Pinpoint allows me to say—truthfully:
+Pinpoint allows me to say, truthfully:

-We protect staff without monitoring them.
+• We protect staff without monitoring them.

-We believe in safety, not surveillance.
+• We believe in safety, not surveillance.

-Your privacy and autonomy matter here.
+• Your privacy and autonomy matter here.

 What Pinpoint Has Come to Mean for Me as a Talent Leader